Roewe Jing

-The Roewe Jing is a concept compact crossover fastback to be produced by SAIC Motor under the Roewe brand.
+The Roewe Jing is a compact crossover SUV produced by SAIC Motor under the Roewe brand.
 The vehicle was unveiled at Auto Shanghai in China in April 2021 as a concept car.

 Overview

 The name “Jing” is Chinese for whale, with the front fascia filled with a pattern vaguely resembling the filter-feeding system found inside the mouths of baleen whales that replaces the traditional grilles.

-As of March 2021, news of the reveal of a fastback version of the Roewe RX5 Max for the 2021 Auto Shanghai broke out, and that the vehicle would be built on the same platform as the Roewe RX5 Max.
-The powertrain is expected to be shared with the RX5 Max as well, including the 1.5 litre turbo inline four engine, and the 2.0 litre turbo inline four engine.
-Transmission options include a six speed manual gearbox, a six speed automatic gearbox, a six speed dual clutch transmission.
+As of March 2021, news of the reveal of a fastback version of the Roewe RX5 Max for the 2021 Auto Shanghai broke out, and the vehicle would be built on the same platform as the Roewe RX5 Max.
+The powertrain is expected to be shared with the RX5 Max as well, including the 1.5-litre turbo inline-four engine, and the 2.0-litre turbo inline-four engine.
+Transmission options include a six-speed manual gearbox, a six-speed automatic gearbox, and a six-speed dual-clutch transmission.

+In the Middle East, the Jing was launched on 7 January 2024 as the MG Whale.
+It is powered by the 2.0-liter turbo inline-four engine that makes 170 kW at 5,300 rpm with 370 Nm of torque between 2,000 and 4,000 rpm, the engine is paired with an 8-speed Aisin automatic transmission.
+It is offered in two grades; Comfort and Luxury.